Harsh weather, floods challenge U.S. holiday travelers

 “The map really clears out,” he said.

-Reporting by Emily LeCoz in Jackson, Miss., Heide Brandes in Oklahoma City and Karen Brooks in Austin, Texas.; Editing by Scott Malone and Leslie Gevirtz
+Reporting by Emily LeCoz in Jackson, Mississippi; Heide Brandes in Oklahoma City; Karen Brooks in Austin, Texas; Brendan O'Brien in Milwaukee and Sharon Bernstein in Sacramento; Editing by Scott Malone, Leslie Gevirtz and Lisa Shumaker